► Corvette to go mid-engined in 2019

 The name ‘Zora’ – a homage to long-time Corvette engineer Zora Arkus-Duntov – may also be applied.
 GM-owned engineering firm Katech is reported to have briefly published a landing page on its website for the ‘2018+ Corvette ZR1/Zora LT5’ – which has since been taken down.

 GM has recently heavily invested in its Bowling Green plant in Kentucky, which currently produces just one car – the C7 Corvette.
-Production of the C8 is expected to get underway at the Bowling Green site early in 2019.
+Production of the C8 is expected to get underway at the Bowling Green site later in 2019.

 Details are about as masked as the pictures right now, but industry rumour suggests there could be three different powertrain options – two being regular combustion engine drivetrains, and one being a hybrid.

 Multiple roof options may be offered, too – from a fixed-head coupe to an open targa top, via an intriguing-sounding full glass roof option – a jetfighter-esque canopy would be quite something, wouldn’t it?